MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Exception site list

-In both Balanced and Strict mode, you can also create exceptions for certain familiar websites that you trust.
+In Basic, Balanced, and Strict mode, you can also create exceptions for certain familiar websites that you trust.
 Use the following steps to add a site to your exception list.

 1. In Microsoft Edge, select **Settings and more** > **Settings** > **Privacy, search, and services**.
 2. Verify that **Enhance your security on the web** is turned on.